 Everyone's talking about social networking nowadays--web 3.whatever, we are all Time's "Person of the Year", etc etc. Never to be left behind the curve, we here at Bloodshot headquarters have spread our wares across the internet for you to peruse, download, comment upon and add to your little corner of the web.

-You can network up with the BSHQ and become a fan on Facebook, follow us on Twitter, check out what Bloodshot artists people have been listening to over on Last.fm, and see what we've been eating, drinking, and seeing via Instagram.
+You can network up with the BSHQ and become a fan on Facebook, follow us on Twitter, and see what we've been eating, drinking, and seeing via Instagram.
 We've got a ton of videos and live footage up on our YouTube page.
 We have a bloggy thing too (that sounds kind of gross).

 Got some great photos of Bloodshot artists?
 Email them to mike[at]bloodshotrecords.com and perhaps they'll end up on our site and social networks (with credit to you, the photographer, of course).

 What were the first pieces of music purchased by Bloodshot staffers with their own lunch money?